How Much Do You Know About Our Constitution?

 A: James Madison

 Many of James Madison’s ideas made their way into the Constitution, and he is credited as the driving force of the Constitutional Convention throughout the summer of 1787.
 Madison would go on to serve as the fourth president of the United States.
+This is what happens if a president won’t leave office.

 Question 10: True or False: The Constitution can’t be changed